iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 Module Hardware, Firmware, and Software Versions
 =================================================
-This tutorial was created with a Vertiq 81-08 module on speed firmware version 0.0.7.
+This tutorial was created with a :ref:`Vertiq 81-08 G2 <vertiq_81xx_family>` module on speed firmware version 0.0.0.
 This tutorial should be applicable to any Vertiq module that supports :ref:`ESC Telemetry <manual_telemetry>`.

-IQ Control Center version 1.3.4 was used to create this tutorial.
+IQ Control Center version 1.6.0 was used to create this tutorial.
 The image below summarizes this version information.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/fc_telemetry_module_version.png
     :align: center